neurobin/JLIVECD/README.md

 1. bash (This is generally installed by default in most Linux distros)
 2. squashfs-tools
 3. genisoimage
-4. syslinux, syslinux-utils (If you want hybrid ISO image)
+4. syslinux, syslinux-utils (If you want hybrid ISO image (default))
 5. rsync
 6. xterm (optional)